List of American sandwiches

 This is a list of American sandwiches.
-This list contains entries of sandwiches that were created in, or commonly eaten in the United States.
+This list contains entries of sandwiches that were created in, or commonly eaten in, the United States.
 A sandwich is a food item consisting of one or more types of food placed on or between slices of bread, or more generally any dish wherein two or more pieces of bread serve as a container or wrapper for some other food.
-The sandwich was originally a portable food item or finger food which began its popularity primarily in the Western World, but is now found in various versions in numerous countries worldwide.
+The sandwich was originally a portable food item or finger food which originated in the Western world, but is now found in various versions in numerous countries worldwide.